The Legend of Zang Hai

 The Legend of Zang Hai is a 2025 Chinese television series produced by Youku, Quantum Entertainment, and Chunyu Film and Television.
 It was directed by Zheng Xiaolong and Cao Yiwen, and written by Zhao Liuyi.

-The series was released on Youku on 18 May 2025.
-It is also available on streaming platforms Viu, Disney+, and Viki.
+The series was originally released on Youku and CCTV8 on 18 May 2025.
+It was later made available on streaming platforms like Viu, Disney+, and Viki.

 Plot

 After experiencing the massacre of his family, the main protagonist Zang Hai goes through decades of ambush and precipitation, and finally completes revenge with exquisite and reasoned calculations.
 In the process, after gaining more power, Zang Hai gradually put down his obsession and sought the welfare of the people of the world.